 - TensorRT runtime for optimized AI Inference and speed-up.

 - CUDA and OpenGL interoperability, which provides efficient resource sharing on the GPU for visualization.

 To learn more about the endoscopy AI sample application, its hardware and software reference architecture on Clara Holoscan, as well as the path to production, download the Clara Holoscan Endoscopy Whitepaper.

 Bring your own model AI application

-Developers can bring their own AI model into the Clara Holoscan reference pipeline to create their own streaming workflow quickly.
-Swapping out of one model for another is accomplished by updating one configuration file and exporting data to the GXF native data format.
+Bring your own AI model into the Clara Holoscan reference pipeline to quickly create a streaming workflow.
+Swapping out of one model for another is accomplished by updating one configuration file and exporting data to the GXF-native data format.
 Models saved in portable ONNX, as well as the NVIDIA performance-optimized TRT format, can be run on GXF’s built-in inference engines.

 Support for the Clara Developer Kit

 The Clara Holoscan SDK 0.2 is supported on the Clara AGX and the new Clara Holoscan Developer Kit.
 The next-generation Clara Holoscan Development Kit is built with a high-performance NVIDIA Orin module, a powerful RTX A6000 GPU, and the connectivity performance of the ConnectX SmartNIC.

 This kit is the ideal solution for developing the next generation of software-defined medical devices.
 Orin is geared for autonomous machines with high-speed interface support for multiple sensors and 8X the performance of the last generation for multiple concurrent AI inference pipelines.